rbocchinfuso/orwell4awsws/README.md

 - Modify settings in config.ini
 _Note: Initialstate information only required if you want to use the ISStreamer to stream realtime connection data for connection visualization._
 - Configure the AWS CLI
+-- Not an AWS tutorial but you will need an IAM role with the appropriate access and

 # Usage